varnishcache/varnish-cache/doc/sphinx/phk/ssl_again.rst

 A SSL/TLS library
 ~~~~~~~~~~~~~~~~~

-In 2011 I critized OpenSSL's source-code as being a nightmare,
+In 2011 I criticized OpenSSL's source-code as being a nightmare,
 and as much as I Hate To Say I Told You So, I Told You So:  See also
 "HeartBleed".